Module Catalogue 2023/24

 The module aims to:

-o Introduce the basic terms, concepts and premises underlying the study of language variation and change.
+- Introduce basic terms, concepts and premises underlying the main areas in the study of language.

-o Provide an understanding of key techniques used in sociolinguistic fieldwork and in collecting and examining data from synchronic and diachronic linguistic corpora / databases.
+- Provide an understanding of key techniques used in collecting and examining linguistic data of different types

-o Introduce and develop the skills required for the analysis, visualization and interpretation of language variation and change data.
+- Introduce and develop the skills required for the analysis, visualization and interpretation of linguistic data

-o Apply and extend syntactic and phonological theory from SEL1027 in examining language variation and change data.
+- Apply and extend phonological and morphological theory from SEL1027 in examining language data.

 Outline Of Syllabus